fezrestia/cloud-sync-server/README.md

-# cloud-sync-service
+# Cloud Sync Server
-Cloud Sync Service
+A project for feasibility-study based on Firebase Hosting Service.